Essentials About Colombia Central Colombia The Northwest The South Coffee Region Caribbean Coast Eastern Colombia About Us

 Colombia received many people of African descent, especially in the coastal regions, and so African culture has also had a strong influence on the country's culture.

-More recently Colombia's culture has been strongly influenced by the nearby USA.
+More recently Colombia culture has been strongly influenced by the nearby USA.
 American culture can be seen everywhere, particularly the larger cities.
 Fast Food restaurants are increasingly commonplace, people flock to watch the latest Hollywood movies and English has become an important second language.

 This page is divided into the different aspects that together form the complete culture of Colombia.
 Many of the sections also have their own more detailled page(s) where links are provided.